Chromoplast

 Chromoplasts are plastids, heterogeneous organelles responsible for pigment synthesis and storage in specific photosynthetic eukaryotes.
-It is thought that like all other plastids including chloroplasts and leucoplasts they are descended from symbiotic prokaryotes.
+It is thought (according to symbiogenesis) that like all other plastids including chloroplasts and leucoplasts they are descended from symbiotic prokaryotes.

 Function

 Chromoplasts are found in fruits, flowers, roots, and stressed and aging leaves, and are responsible for their distinctive colors.
 This is always associated with a massive increase in the accumulation of carotenoid pigments.
 The conversion of chloroplasts to chromoplasts in ripening is a classic example.